Tree-width and dimension: Background and Motivation

-The proof of the first inequality in Theorem~\ref{thm:bounded-dim} then proceeds by showing that if $P$ is a poset whose cover graph is a tree, then we can attach a zero and still have a planar poset.

-The proof of the second inequality in Theorem~\ref{thm:bounded-dim} is relatively straightforward, but it takes a bit of work to show that it is best possible.
-The third inequality can be proved by modifying the details of the proof of the second.
-It can also be obtained as a corollary to Theorem~\ref{thm:planar-with-0}.

-By contrast, the proof of the fourth inequality in Theorem~\ref{thm:bounded-dim} is quite different from the other results in~\cite{bib:Felsner-Trotter-Wiechert}.
-The argument depends on the full strength of the Brightwell-Trotter inequality for the dimension of the vertex-edge-face poset determined by a drawing of a planar multi-graph, with the edges now playing a key role.
+Both inequalities in Theorem~\ref{thm:Felsner-Trotter-Wiechert} are best possible.
+The proof of the first inequality in Theorem~\ref{thm:Felsner-Trotter-Wiechert} is relatively straightforward, but it takes a bit of work to show that it is best possible.
+However, the second inequality in Theorem~\ref{thm:Felsner-Trotter-Wiechert} is quite different, and now the argument depends on the full strength of the Brightwell-Trotter inequality for the dimension of the vertex-edge-face poset determined by a drawing of a planar multi-graph, with the edges now playing a key role.